aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 ﻿---
 title: Mail Merge Template from Mustache Syntax
 type: docs
-description: "Aspose.Words for .NET enables you to create templates with mustache syntax – an alternative variant of syntax that consists of tag names enclosed by  .
+description: "Aspose.Words for .NET allows you to create templates with mustache syntax – an alternative variant of syntax that consists of tag names enclosed by  .
 Mustache syntax is the only option to use with templates that do not contain fields (HTML or TXT).
 With Word templates, you have two options: fields or Mustache syntax."
 keywords: "mail merge template mustache syntax c#"
 weight: 40
 url: /net/mail-merge-template-from-mustache-syntax/